Billiam/cncjs-pendant-streamdeck-docs/content/docs/installation/index.md

 _Instructions borrowed from https://github.com/julusian/node-elgato-stream-deck_

-On linux, the udev subsystem blocks access to the StreamDeck without some special configuration.
+On linux, the udev subsystem blocks access to the Stream Deck without some special configuration.
 Save the following to `/etc/udev/rules.d/50-elgato.rules` and reload the rules with `sudo udevadm control --reload-rules`